rzgiza/pokemon-db/README.md

 2. Ident Authentication Error

    The module *create_db* uses psycopg2 to make a connection from Python to your PostgreSQL server.
-For users connecting from certain hosts Postgres defines          "Ident" as the protocol used to connect to the database.
+For users connecting from certain hosts, Postgres defines         "Ident" as the protocol used to connect to the database.
 Since *create_db* attempts to use your user password to make the connection, you may encounter an
    "Ident authentication error" when running *create_db* with `(webscrape) [rob@fedora pokemon-db]$ python create_db.py`.
 To avoid this issue, open the *pg_hba.conf* file and edit the appropriate line (different from the edit in [1]) to change the method from "ident" to "md5".
 A thorough discussion can be found [here](https://serverfault.com/questions/406606/postgres-error-message-fatal-ident-authentication-failed-for-user) (look at solution #4).